-A pain pump might be recommended for any patient whose chronic pain has not been relieved with neuropathic pain treatments.
+A pain pump might be recommended for any individual with chronic pain has not been relieved with neuropathic pain treatments.
 It may also be a good option for those who are ineligible for surgery.
-Although a pain pump may not work for everyone, it may be able to significantly improve a patient’s quality of life and daily activities.
+Although a pain pump may not work for everyone, it may be able to significantly improve an individual’s quality of life and daily activities.
 Individuals who are reliant on pain medication and have had a positive experience with a trail dose of medicines may be qualified candidates for a pain pump.

 The ideal candidate has no medical conditions that would prevent or complicate implantation of the pump.
 He or she should be psychologically stable and have no allergic reactions to any of the drugs commonly used for treatment.
 Pumps have been shown to reduce chronic pain associated with the following conditions: